Treasury IG set to review Mnuchin's controversial trip to Kentucky

 A trip by Treasury Secretary Steven Mnuchin and his wife, Louise Linton, to Kentucky last month is under review by the Treasury Department's Inspector General, a government official told CNN on Friday.

-Jaws dropped in August when Linton posted a picture of herself on Instagram stepping out of a U.S. government plan.
+Jaws dropped in August when Linton posted a picture of herself on Instagram stepping out of a U.S. government plane.
 She had tagged a series of luxury designers such as Hermes, Tom Ford and Valentino to describe her expensive clothing.
 Social media pounced on the post and called it ostentatious.

 "In response to several inquiries received from members of the public, we are reviewing the circumstances of the Secretary's August 21 flight to Louisville and Ft.
 Knox, to determine whether all applicable travel, ethics, and appropriation laws and policies were observed," Counsel to the Inspector General, Rich Delmar said to CNN in a statement.
 The IG's review was first reported by The Washington Post.